Reviews You Can Rely On

 Frequency Response

-To add objective rigor to the opinions of our expert listener panel, we measured each unit's frequency response with our Brüel & Kjaer Type 5128 head simulator — affectionately nicknamed “Darwin” — and measured the frequencies using the companion software, SoundCheck.
+To get a snapshot of the sound profile of each pair of earbuds, we recorded the frequency response with our Brüel & Kjaer Type 5128 head simulator — affectionately nicknamed “Darwin” — and measured the frequencies using the companion software, SoundCheck.

 You can select each product name on the right to view or remove which frequency curves you would like to compare.
 You can view each product's frequency response curve in its individual review to see how it stacks against our House Curve.